Science loses another Scopes trial

 With Gore’s death, supreme power over the climate world now passes to Pope Francis.

 Doves are dispatched throughout Christendom announcing an emergency climate conclave to be held at the Papal dacha on the Danube.
 All Archbishops are given thirty days to make the hard ass ride to Bohemia.
-(The clergy abstains from air travel as a sign of humility, obedience to Holy Mother Earth and fear of planes.)
+(Catholic clergy abstain from air travel as a sign of humility, obedience to Holy Mother Earth and fear of planes.)